-- Facilitate mutual understanding, collaboration, and relationship building between a diverse array of stakeholders, all of whom are dedicated to system transformation - Identify best practices, resources, gaps in services, and opportunities for improvement and innovation across all SIM intercepts - Prioritize key steps toward system transformation and improved service delivery - Create a longer-term strategic action plan, optimizing use of local resources and furthering the delivery of appropriate services
+- Facilitate mutual understanding, collaboration and relationship building between a diverse array of stakeholders, all of whom are dedicated to system transformation. - Prioritize key steps toward system transformation and improved service delivery and identify relevant best practices. - Create a longer-term strategic action plan, optimizing use of local resources and furthering the delivery of appropriate services.